ekr/tls13-spec/draft-ietf-tls-tls13.md

 - Network attackers who take advantage of client retry behavior to arrange for the server to receive multiple copies of an application message.
-This threat already exists to some extent because browsers respond to network errors by attempting to retry requests.
+This threat already exists to some extent because clients that value robustness respond to network errors by attempting to retry requests.
 However, 0-RTT adds an additional dimension for any server system which does not maintain globally consistent server state.
 Specifically, if a server system has